 Sarah L. Keller, MD

-Dr. Keller is an assistant professor of obstetrics and gynecology.
-She received her bachelor’s degree in English from the University of Notre Dame in 1985 and her medical degree from Southern Illinois University in 1989.
-She then completed her residency training in obstetrics and gynecology at Duke University and a fellowship in reproductive endocrinology and infertility at the University of Pennsylvania.
+Sarah Keller, MD, is an assistant professor of obstetrics and gynecology.
+She earned her bachelor’s degree in English from the University of Notre Dame in 1985 and her medical degree from Southern Illinois University in 1989.
+She then completed residency training in obstetrics and gynecology at Duke University and a fellowship in reproductive endocrinology and infertility at the University of Pennsylvania.
 After four years in private practice in New Jersey, she joined the Washington University faculty in 1999.

-Dr. Keller is a rotational lecturer for third-year medical students and a preceptor for third-year students in the outpatient setting and the operating room.
-A fellow of the American College of Obstetricians and Gynecologists, she has been honored with three teaching awards from Washington University medical students, and she falls in the top 10 percent of medical school faculty in patient satisfaction scores.
+Keller is a rotational lecturer for third-year medical students and a preceptor for third-year students in the outpatient setting and the operating room.
+A fellow of the American College of Obstetricians and Gynecologists, she has been honored with three teaching awards from WashU medical students, and falls in the top 10 percent of medical school faculty in patient satisfaction scores.

 Her areas of clinical interest include general infertility, ovulation induction, in vitro fertilization, IVF, recurrent miscarriage, intracytoplasmic sperm injection, ICSI, laparoscopic surgery, hysteroscopic surgery for abnormal bleeding, polyps, fibroids, developmental abnormalities, male infertility, endometriosis, amenorrhea, anovulation, obstetrics and gynecology, and women’s health.